AdhamKhaledDev/alx-system_engineering-devops/README.md

 # ALX System Engineering and DevOps

 Welcome to the ALX System Engineering and DevOps repository!
-Here, you'll find answers and projects related to system engineering and DevOps tasks.
-Whether you're a student or an enthusiast, this repository aims to provide valuable insights and practical knowledge.
+This repo contains answers and projects related to system engineering and DevOps tasks.

 ## Projects